cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 ## Deployment

-Before the deployment begins, check out the file `_config.yml` and make sure the `url` is configured correctly.
+Before the deployment begins, check out the file `_config.yml`{: .filepath} and make sure the `url` is configured correctly.
 Furthermore, if you prefer the [**project site**](https://help.github.com/en/github/working-with-github-pages/about-github-pages#types-of-github-pages-sites) and don't use a custom domain, or you want to visit your website with a base URL on a web server other than **GitHub Pages**, remember to change the `baseurl` to your project name that starts with a slash, e.g, `/project-name`.

 Now you can choose ONE of the following methods to deploy your Jekyll site.